theguly/iris-doc-src/docs/getting_started.md

     ```
     cp .env.model .env
     ```

-    You can optionnaly configure the environment file as specified in the [configuration section](operations/configuration.md).
+    !!! warning "Warning"
+        The default configuration is suitable for testing only.
+To configure IRIS for production, see the [configuration section](operations/configuration.md).

 4. Build the Docker containers: